 - Defensins and Cystatins – These also have antibacterial properties.
-They are found in canine and feline saliva.

-Other Healing Properties in Cat Saliva
+Healing Properties in Cat Saliva

-In addition to the above antibacterial properties, cat saliva has some other healing properties.
+It also has some other healing properties.
 These include:

-- Opiorphin – This is a natural form of pain relief.
+- Opiorphin – This is a natural form of pain relief

-- Epidermal Growth Factors – Promotes healing.
+- Epidermal Growth Factors – Promotes healing

 Are Cats Tongues Clean?